rmeyerth/slop-site/blog/2023-01-27-release/index.md

 tags: [slop]
 ---
 After working hard for the last couple of weeks, I am pleased to announce that SLOP 1.35 has been released.
-There have been numerous bug fixes and changes since the last version.
+There have been numerous fixes and changes since the last version.
 I will list a few of them below:
 ### Variables
-Referencing a variable tags i.e. `{?myVariable}`, has now been replaced with their regular name equivalents (`myVariable`).
-As such, you can now do assignments and references using the reference:
+Referencing variable tags i.e. `{?myVariable}` have now been replaced with their regular name equivalents `myVariable`.
+As such, you can now perform assignments and references using the same tag:
 ```java
 > myVariable = 12
 Result: 12